 Aaron litigates free speech, anonymity, privacy, government surveillance and transparency cases.
 Before joining EFF in 2015, Aaron was in Washington, D.C. where he worked on speech, privacy, and freedom of information issues at the Reporters Committee for Freedom of the Press and the Institute for Public Representation at Georgetown Law.
 Aaron graduated from Berkeley Law, where he worked for EFF while a student in the Samuelson Law, Technology & Public Policy Clinic.
 He also holds an LLM from Georgetown Law.
 Prior to law school, Aaron was a journalist at the Arizona Daily Star in Tucson, Arizona.
 He received his undergraduate degree in journalism and English from the University of Arizona, where he met his amazing wife, Ashley.
 They have two children.

 Corynne McSherry is the Legal Director at EFF, specializing in intellectual property, open access, and free speech issues.
 Her favorite cases involve defending online fair use, political expression, and the public domain.
-As a litigator, she has represented Professor Lawrence Lessig, Public.Resource.Org, the Yes Men, and a dancing baby, among others, and one of her first cases at EFF was In re Sony BMG CD Technologies Litigation (aka the "rootkit" case).
-She was named one of California's Top Entertainment Lawyers and was also named AmLaw's "Litigator of the Week" for her work on Lenz v.
+As a litigator, she has represented the Internet Archive, Professor Lawrence Lessig, Public.Resource.Org, the Yes Men, and a dancing baby, among others.
+She was named one of California's Top Entertainment Lawyers and AmLaw's "Litigator of the Week" for her work on Lenz v.
 Universal.
-Her policy work includes leading EFF’s effort to fix copyright, promote net neutrality, and promote best practices for online expression.
-She testified before Congress about the Digital Millennium Copyright Act and Section 230.
+Her policy work focuses on copyright, generative AI, and best practices for online expression.
+She has testified before Congress about the Digital Millennium Copyright Act and Section 230.
 Corynne comments regularly on digital rights issues and has been quoted in a variety of outlets, including NPR, CBS News, Fox News, the New York Times, Billboard, the Wall Street Journal, and Rolling Stone.
 Prior to joining EFF, Corynne was a litigator at the law firm of Bingham McCutchen, LLP.
 Corynne has a B.A. from the University of California at Santa Cruz, a Ph.D from the University of California at San Diego, and a J.D. from Stanford Law School.
 While in law school, Corynne published Who Owns Academic Work?: Battling for Control of Intellectual Property (Harvard University Press, 2001).

 Alex is a born-and-raised San Franciscan with a nonprofit and arts-focused professional background who is extremely proud to have joined the fighting ranks of EFF.
 She is here to help our awesome donors and supporters have the best experience possible.
 Outside of EFF, Alex moonlights as a performing artist and voice actor, and enjoys creating and consuming theater, film, music and vegan snacks.
 She also likes cats.
 A lot.